collaide/repository-manager/README.md

 user1.add_members_to(sharing, members)

-# You can change the default sharing permissions options :
+# You can change the default sharing permissions options for the new members :
 options = {can_add: true, can_remove: false}
 user1.add_members_to(sharing, members, options)